 For as long as I can remember, my mom has suffered from migraine attacks.
 It has taken her a lifetime to identify some of the triggers that cause the attacks.
 One of these is aspartame, an artificial sweetener found in over 6,000 food and beverage products in the US alone.

 Since I was very little, I loved to upcycle random objects.
 As an adult, I find that recycling brings out my creativity.
 Upcycling and creating art with used tea bags has been incredibly satisfying.
 Tea bag roses are organically beautiful and so easy to make.

 Every time I threw out a tea bag, I felt guilty.
 So I started saving the used ones in a bowl.
 I noticed the tea stain on a raspberry zinger herbal tea bag one day.
 It was pink and pretty and reminded me of a rose petal.
 It was the first of many tea bag art ideas.

 Our five-pound Yorkshire Terrier is a fussy eater; we joke it's because she’s watching her figure.
-All jokes aside though, our Yorkie doesn’t eat well.
-We often spoon feed her just to make sure she gets food in her belly, so we make treats for her as a supplement.
+All jokes aside, though, our Yorkie doesn’t eat well, and we often spoon-feed her just to make sure she gets food in her belly.
+These frozen treats are a delicious, easy way to supplement her diet.

-I have always believed in a holistic approach to health management.
-Since I love tea I was excited to learn about fennel tea and how it can help me and a loved one with hiccups, IBS, and upper respiratory concerns.
-I now drink a cup of fennel tea daily.
+I've always believed in a holistic approach to health management.
+Since I love tea I was excited to learn about fennel tea and how it can help digestive issues like irritable bowl syndrome and other gut conditions.

 This great inflammation and cancer fighter may not look like much, but it is full of great omega-3 fatty acids—and it is a great source of protein, calcium, and iron.
 Plus, it's easy to make!

 This article talks about what happens to hair after chemotherapy has ended and your hair starts growing back.